 To enable the Shutdown script, an agent must be installed on the instance during start up.
 This is done via the user-data entry and will have the agent up and running on the instance within a few seconds.
 Your shutdown script will be deployed to every new instance on your elastigroup.
 Our agent will sample the API for updates every 10 seconds to figure out if the script should run.
 Once we determine we are going to remove or replace the instance we will notify the agent so the script can execute.
 This means that the script will have around 10 minutes to execute prior to the instance being terminated.

-Your instances will need access to the curl command in order for your shutdown scripts to function properly.
+Your instances will need to have Python 2.7 installed as well as pip ( Python Package Manager) in order for Spotinst agent to be installed and for your shutdown scripts to function properly.